phphd/exceptional-matcher/README.md

         autoconfigure: true
 ```

-> In order for your custom violation formatter to be recognized by this bundle, its service must be tagged
+> In order for violation formatter to be recognized by the bundle, \
-> with `ExceptionViolationFormatter` class-name tag.
-If you
+> its service must be tagged with `ExceptionViolationFormatter` class-name tag.
+>
+> If you are using [autoconfiguration](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option),
-> use [autoconfiguration](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option), this is done
+> this will be done automatically by the service container, \
-> automatically by the service container owing to the fact that `ExceptionViolationFormatter` interface is implemented.
+> owing to the fact that `ExceptionViolationFormatter` interface is implemented.

-Finally, you can specify formatter in the `#[Capture]` attribute:
+Finally, specify formatter in the `#[Capture]` attribute:

 ```php
 use PhPhD\ExceptionalValidation;